graphcore-research/gwr/README.md

 ### Branching the Repo

-Changes to STEAM packages are developed on branches separate to `main` (the default) branch of the repo, and then incorporated when complete via a pull request.
+Changes to TRAMWAY packages are developed on branches separate to `main` (the default) branch of the repo, and then incorporated when complete via a pull request.
 Long running or collaborative development will likely benefit from having the branch pushed to the `origin` well in advance of when a pull request